 This removable treatment option uses a series of clear trays that adjust your teeth without the use of wires or brackets.
 Because they are clear, this option allows you to straighten your teeth with a look that is almost invisible.
 By wearing these trays for 22 hours per day for 9-18 months, you’ll see results in no time.

 Find Confidence in Your Natural Smile with Brodsky Orthodontics

-Dr. Joel Brodsky, Dr. Charles Brodsky, and Dr. Jeffrey Brumbaugh form a team that handles your orthodontic concerns with experience and positivity.
+Dr. Joel Brodsky and Dr. Charles Brodsky form a team that handles your orthodontic concerns with experience and positivity.
 Although we are all susceptible to the effects of social media on occasion, let the Brodsky team help you feel confident in your smile without the filter.
 Feeling insecure about facial asymmetry?
 Schedule a free consultation with our doctors today!